Rabbits are little warm-blooded creatures, with the Oryctolagus cuniculus incorporating the European rabbit species and relatives.

 However, their heads are slightly unbalanced, contradicting their short and round bodies.

-The Netherland Dwarf has short covers and a vast assortment of tones that the breed’s standards accepted.
+The Netherland Dwarf has short covers and many tones that the breed’s standards accept.

-Moreover, these rabbits, similar to the most little bunny breeds, are social animals who pine for friendship, so it would be best if you kept them in pairs.
+Moreover, these rabbits, similar to most little bunny breeds, are social animals who pine for friendship, so it would be best to keep them in pairs.

 4. Polish

-Regardless of its name, the Polish breed’s origin is Britain and not Poland.
+Regardless of its name, the Polish breed originates from Britain, not Poland.
 This little bunny breed weighs between 2.5 to 3.5 pounds.

 Also, it has a round body shrouded in delicate, plain, flyback fur, enormous eyes, and tiny, upstanding ears.